SamZhong2/CSC212-Project/README.md

 ## Program Execution
 The B-Tree program can be executed with command-line arguments, or interfaced with using C++ `cin` when no arguments are provided.
 ## Visualization via DOT File
-The program writes a file called `btree.dot`, which can be read using a site like [Graphviz Online](https://dreampuf.github.io/GraphvizOnline/) ([Github](https://github.com/dreampuf/GraphvizOnline)) to draw a diagram visualization of the resulting B-Tree.
+The program writes a file called `btree.dot`, which can be read either an extension via VSCode named Graphviz Interactive Previ, which provides a visual of the dot file within the idle, or using a site like [Graphviz Online](https://dreampuf.github.io/GraphvizOnline/) ([Github](https://github.com/dreampuf/GraphvizOnline)) to draw a diagram visualization of the resulting B-Tree.